stevenmouk/purenews2/post/best-electric-toothbrush.md

 Noise Level: Quiet (~31 dB)\
 Connectivity: Bluetooth app enabled

 This completes our list of the best electric toothbrushes.
-If you want more posts about health and gadgets, check our other <a href="/">home page</a> here.
+If you want more posts about health and gadgets, check our other <u><a href="/">home page</a> </u>here.